isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 reclaimed-declined-addresses statistics (again in two variants, global and subnet-specific) are increased.

-A note about statistics: the server does not decrease the assigned-addresses statistics when a DHCPDECLINE is received and processed successfully.
+A note about statistics: The server does not decrease the assigned-addresses statistics when a DHCPDECLINE is received and processed successfully.
 While technically a declined address is no longer assigned, the primary usage of the assigned-addresses statistic